About this site

 What information do PTL collect?

 We may collect and use different types of Personal Data about you, which will vary in type and detail depending on the circumstances and purpose of processing.
 The information collected may include some of the following (this list is not exhaustive):

 - your name and position;

 - your interests; and

-The information collected via this Site and your use of the services may be processed so that PTL may:
+We need to collect and use your Personal Data for the purpose of running our business.
+The information collected via this site and your use of the services may be processed so that PTL may: